Khopa/CordovaService-Examples/readme.md

 D/ServicePlugin(16664): Service ExampleServiceB thread is dead
 ```

-See the full doc for the javascript interface here : https://github.com/Khopa/CordovaService
+See the full documentation for the javascript interface here : https://github.com/Khopa/CordovaService